 The red ruffed lemur is one of the largest species of lemur and is critically endangered.
-They are primarily fruit eaters, especially figs, but they do also eat pollen, nectar, leaves and shoots.
+They are primarily fruit eaters, especially figs, but they do also eat pollen, nectar, leaves, and shoots.
 Red-ruffed lemurs are some of the most vocal of all the primate species in the world.

-Lemurs fill an important ecological role of Madagascar.
+Lemurs fill an important ecological role in Madagascar.
 They often feed on an assortment of seasonal fruits and as they travel throughout their environment, they disperse undigested seeds which will soon sprout to replenish the vegetation that sustains Madagascar’s unique inhabitants.

 It’s sad to imagine that animals that have been on this planet for 50-60 million years, could one day disappear because of habitat destruction by logging, burning of habitat, and mining.

 For the curious mind: Lemurs are also called prosimians, which means “before apes.”
 They have primitive primate features such as a small braincase and a prominent nose.

 This bird, only found in peninsular Malaysia, has a prominent golden-yellow horn on the top of its beak and is fun to be around.